Nostrand/responsive-web-design-cert-fcc/README.md

 </div>

 ### Main Project - Survey Form - [Live View](https://nostrand.github.io/responsive-web-design-fcc/project-survey-form/index.html)
-The goal was to build a custom survey form, using HTML & CSS and apply the concepts covered in the previous mini-projects.
+The goal of this project was to build a custom survey form, using HTML & CSS and apply the concepts covered in the previous mini-projects.
 <div align="center">
   <img src="preview-images/project-survey-form.png" alt="Project Survey Form" width=800>
 </div>